kuznetsov0209/kicker-app/README.md

 # Kicker App

-App for iPad that registers kicker match details
+App for iPad to track a match statistics